Alcohol & safer drinking

 - Always know how you're getting home

-- Don't get bullied into drinking more than you want to
+- Don't get persuaded into drinking more than you want to

-If you’re drinking you need to know about all the risks, including things like drugs, consent, sexual health and emergency contraception.
+If you’re drinking you need to know about safety.
+As well as things like personal safety and drinking guidelines, this includes drugs, consent, sexual health and emergency contraception.

 What the law says: